-Construction of A-B hetero-layer intermetallic crystals: case studies of the 1144-phase TM-phosphides $AB(TM)4P_4$ (TM=Fe, Ru, Co, Ni)
+Hetero-crystal, a layer-building intermetallics: case studies of the 1144-phase TM-phosphides $AB(TM)4P_4$ (TM=Fe, Ru, Co, Ni)

-B. Q. Song, $^{1,2}$ Mingyu Xu, $^{1,2}$ Vladislav Borisov, $^{3,4}$ Olena Palasyuk, $^1$ C. Z. Wang, $^{1,2}$ Roser Valentí, $^3$ Paul C. Canfield, $^{1,2}$ and K. M. Ho $^{1,2}$
+B. Q. Song, $^{1,\,2}$ Mingyu Xu, $^{1,\,2}$ Vladislav Borisov, $^{3,\,4}$ Olena Palasyuk, 1

+C. Z. Wang,^{1,2} Roser Valentí,3 Paul C. Canfield,^{1,2} and K. M. Ho^{1,2}

-Ames Laboratory, Iowa State University, Ames, Iowa 50011, USA Department of Physics and Astronomy, Iowa State University, Ames, Iowa 50011, USA Institute of Theoretical Physics, Goethe University Frankfurt am Main, D-60438 Frankfurt am Main, Germany Department of Physics and Astronomy, Uppsala University, 752 36 Uppsala, Sweden (Dated: October 5, 2021)
+1Ames Laboratory, Iowa State University, Ames, Iowa 50011, USA

+2Department of Physics and Astronomy, Iowa State University, Ames, Iowa 50011, USA

+3Institute of Theoretical Physics, Goethe University Frankfurt am Main, D-60438 Frankfurt am Main, Germany

+4Department of Physics and Astronomy, Uppsala University, 752 36 Uppsala, Sweden

+(Dated: July 22, 2022)

 The discovery of the 1144-phase, e.g. CaKFe4As4, creates opportunities to build novel intermetallics with alternative stacking of two parent compounds.
-Here we formalize the idea by defining a class of bulk crystalline solids with A-B stacking (including 1144-phases and beyond), which is a generalization of hetero-structures from few-layer or thin-film semi-conductors to bulk intermetallics.
+Here we formalize the idea and introduce a concept, namely hetero-crystals (HC), to describe a unique class of bulk crystalline solids with such A-B stacking (including 1144-phases and beyond).
+HC generalizes hetero-structures from few-layer or thin-film semi-conductors to bulk intermetallics.
+We illustrate the HC concept with the example of 1144-phases.
 Theoretically, four families of phosphides $AB(TM)4P_4$ (TM=Fe, Ru, Co, Ni) are investigated by first-principles calculations, wherein configurational, vibrational and electronic degrees of freedom are considered.
-It predicts a variety of stable 1144-phases (especially Ru- and Fe-phosphides).
+It predicts a variety of stable 1144-phases (especially Ruand Fe-phosphides).
 Stability rules are found and structural/electronic properties are discussed.
-Experimentally, we synthesize high-purity CaKRu4P4 as a proof of principle example.
-The synthetic method is simple and easily applied.
-Moreover, it alludes to a strategy to explore complex multi-component compounds, facilitated by a phase diagram coordinated by collective descriptors.
+Experimentally, we synthesize high-purity CaKRu4P4 as a proof of principle example of such a HC.
+The synthetic method is simple and can be applied to other HC.
+Moreover, HC alludes to a new strategy to explore complex multi-component compounds, facilitated by a new phase diagram coordinated by collective descriptors.